Fru Accessibility Report

-We've documented 1 accessibility feature for Difficulty in Fru which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Fru which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
 The following games are similar to Fru, and offer accessibility features for Difficulty:

 Low Pressure: Game tasks aren't time-limited or there's a low-pressure mode.
 This avoids the pressure of being put on the clock for overarching missions, or failing tasks because you didn't reach a destination in time.